matomo-org/developer-documentation/docs/4.x/working-with-piwiks-ui.md

 ### Broadcast

 This class is considered deprecated and only exists for historical reasons as some components are still using it.
-You should usually instead use angularjs components like [$location](https://docs.angularjs.org/api/ng/service/$location).
+Whenever possible you should instead use angularjs components like [$location](https://docs.angularjs.org/api/ng/service/$location).
+In cases where this is not possible, `broadcast` can be used.

 The `broadcast` object is stored directly in the `window` object and should be used to parse the current URL, load a page in the area below the menu and load persistent popovers.